sengourav/Electoral_bond_chatbot/USAGE_AGREEMENT.md

    - It is the user’s responsibility to ensure that any downloaded data complies with applicable legal and regulatory requirements.

 3. **Prohibition of Commercial and Unauthorized Use**
-   - The code and documentation in this repository are licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
+   - The code and documentation in this repository are licensed under the GNU GENERAL PUBLIC V3.0 license.
    - Commercial use, distribution, or modification of this code without explicit permission is strictly prohibited.
    - Any unauthorized attempts to modify the chatbot for commercial use, political advantage, or electoral manipulation are strictly forbidden.